mdpatel1335/CODTECH-Task2/README.md

 # Performed Testing on testphp.vulnweb.com

 # 1. XSS Vulnerability

-step 1 : Now first open the site and write xss payload on serachbar.
+Cross-Site Scripting (XSS) is a type of security vulnerability typically found in web applications.
+It allows attackers to inject malicious scripts into web pages viewed by other users.
+These scripts can execute in the victim's browser, leading to various malicious activities such as stealing cookies, session tokens, or other sensitive information. step 1 : Now first open the site and write xss payload on serachbar.

     <script>alert("XSS vulnerability found")</script>